You may know and love your dog’s quirky personality, but sometimes their behaviour can be hard to explain.

 It’s not surprising, if you try and see things from a dog’s perspective hoovers are large, loud, fast and unpredictable.
 They tend to crash around the house, invading spaces that are normally quiet and peaceful.

-Some dogs are more fearful than others, especially if they haven’t had much exposure to them or if they’ve been startled by them in the past.
+Some dogs are more easily scared than others so barking is a natural reaction, especially if they haven’t had much exposure to them or if they’ve been startled by them in the past.

-Some dogs are just downright fearful, so beware that a common fear doesn’t turn into a phobia.
+Some dogs can just generally be extremely fearful, so beware that a common fear doesn’t turn into a phobia.

 Why does my dog eat grass?